 Am I Kosher?

-There are multiple indications in Jewish law that the former is true, it is the signs that cause the animal to be “pure”.
-There is an indication for this in the text of this week’s Torah portion as well.
+There are multiple indications in Jewish law that the signs themselves have an inherent connection with purity and cause the animal to be kosher.
+Additionally, there is an indication for this premise in the text of this week’s Torah portion.

 Rabbi Peretz Laine